JEsperancinhaOrg/omni-reporter-maven-plugin/README.md

 2. Codacy support
 3. `failOnReportNotFound`
 4. `failOnUnknown` Bug fix
 5. Possibility to add external root sources - useful in cases where projects are using scala, java, kotlin and/or clojure at the same time.
 The plugin only recognizes one source directory.
+Parameter name is `extraSourceFolders`

 #### Release 0.0.6 - 2022/01/05